lerna/lerna/doc/hoist.md

 # Lerna Hoisting

+> Do not use this feature, it is very dangerous and will break things.

 When an overall project is divided into more than one NPM package, this organizational improvement generally comes with a cost: the various packages often have many duplicate dependencies in their `package.json`